BERG STUDIOS WORKSHOPS

 Cost:

-*Please note: In order to receive the student price, you must be enrolled in a scene study class during the October session.
+In order to secure the student rate you must be enrolled in a scene study class at our studio for the month of May.

 We are keeping the number of students to 16 so there are very limited spots for this exciting workshop.
 Signups are on a first-come, first-served basis.